Commerce awards $2.3M to Strativia LLC for forensic science method validation, citing R&D in physical sciences

 Plain-Language Summary

 Department of Commerce obligated $231,957 to STRATIVIA LLC for work described as: GATHER/DISSEMINATE INFO.
 ABOUT FORENSIC SCI.
 METHOD VALIDATION APPROACHES BY DEVELOPING PROCESS MAPS TO DOCUMENT CURRENT FORENSIC SCI.
 ANALYSIS PRACTICES + AUDIT STANDARDS/BEST PRACTICE DOCS AGAINST PUBLISHED PROCESS MAPS TO IDENTIFY GAPS IN GUIDANCE Key points: 1.
-Focuses on documenting current forensic analysis practices and audit standards.
-2. Aims to identify gaps in guidance by comparing practices against process maps.
-3. Supports the development of robust validation approaches for forensic science.
-4. Contract awarded to Strativia LLC for this initiative.
+Contract focuses on documenting and auditing forensic science practices to identify guidance gaps.
+2. The award is a firm-fixed-price purchase order, indicating a defined scope of work.
+3. The duration of the contract is approximately 589 days, spanning into May 2026.
+4. This contract falls under Research and Development in Physical, Engineering, and Life Sciences.
+5. The procurement was not competed under Simplified Acquisition Procedures, suggesting potential limitations in competition.
+6. The contract value of $2.3 million is for a specific R&D initiative by NIST.

 Value Assessment